 7. Darsena Romana

-The Roman dock that was built back in Trajan’s day still exists, though not much else.
-Civitavecchia was almost completely destroyed in World War II.
+The Roman dock that was built back in Trajan’s day still exists.
+Not much else from that era has survived, though, because Civitavecchia was almost completely destroyed during World War II.

 8. La Rocca and Il Lazaretto

-Our map mentioned two older structures: a fortress called “La Rocca” and “il lazaretto,” a hospital for contagious diseases.
-LIke the rest of Civitavecchia, both suffered severe bomb damage during World War II, so not much remains.
+Our map mentioned two older structures: the “La Rocca” fortress, and “Il Lazaretto,” a hospital for contagious diseases.
+Like the rest of Civitavecchia, both suffered severe bomb damage during World War II, so not much of them remains.

-Our map was deceptive: They are way out on the edge of the water and take a long time to get to.
-We were thwarted by fences, detours and dead ends, and once we got to the perimeter we couldn’t find any way to sneak in.
+That map was misleading; Both buildings are way the heck out on the edge of the water and hard to get to.
+We were thwarted by fences, detours, and dead ends, and once we finally reached the perimeter, we couldn’t find any way to sneak in.
 The buildings may be in ruins, but the fences seem to be carefully maintained.
-Darn.
+Dangit.

 Don’t waste your time trying to get there.
-To be honest, the views are just as good, if not better, from up above, when you’re on your ship.
+To be honest, you can probably see them better from your ship.

 9. Principe Tommaso promenade